techbrett/OfficeDocs-SkypeForBusiness/Teams/devices/teams-displays-certified-hardware.md

 The following Teams displays are certified under the Android Certification Program:

 > [!IMPORTANT]
 > End of certification for Teams display devices is September 3, 2025.
-Microsoft will make commercially reasonable best efforts to maintain compatibility with the most recent version of the Teams apps provided to manufacturers for a period of two (2) years from this date.
+Microsoft will make commercially reasonable efforts to maintain compatibility with the most recent version of the Teams apps provided to manufacturers for a period of two (2) years from this date.
 See the [Microsoft Product and Services lifecycle](/lifecycle/products/) for details.

 | Device model | Firmware version | Current certification end date | Android OS version |
 |:------------------------|:-----------------|:--------------|----------------------------------|